tanksdude/tanks-game/tanks-game/docs/list-of-hazards.md

 * Collision type: solid
 * Defense: 3.0 (`DESTRUCTION_TIER`+1.0)

 A ginormous turret that commands its turrets rather than shooting at enemies.
 If it sees a tank, it commands its children to focus on the target, regardless of whether they can see it.
 Its "making children" logic is the same as a Mother Turret.
 If it suddenly sees a tank while charging up (but not after), it will throw away all charging up progress and aim at the tank.
+Default is 16 children.

 The main reason this was made was because I thought it would be funny to have a *really* big turret.
 And it was.
 However, it would be funnier to have an even *bigger* turret, which is not feasible with the current game.